Hi, I’m Matthew. Welcome to my site and work!

 I’m involved in a variety of activities.
 I am a social/political/ecological activist and educator.
 I also focus on nutrition & wellness education, advocacy and coaching.
 How healthy we are both individually and as a society, I believe, are deeply interconnected.

-I’ve worked for years as a peacebuilding advocate, through my efforts at The Peace Alliance, an organization I co-founded and have helped run for the past 15+ years.
+I’ve worked for years as a peacebuilding advocate, through my efforts at The Peace Alliance, an organization I was formerly Executive Director of and have helped run for the past 15+ years.
 We advocate for policies and approaches that help cultivate more peaceful responses to the challenges we face, both personally and collectively.